 Sunwapta means “turbulent river” in the native language.
 The falls were created by an abrupt change in the flow of the turbulent river, and it carved out a canyon through the limestone rock to create the awesome falls we see today.

-If you wish to stay close to here there is the option of staying at Sunwapta Falls Rocky Mountain Lodge.
+If you wish to stay close to here, there is the option of staying at Sunwapta Falls Rocky Mountain Lodge.
 I did not stay here, instead I camped out at the Silverhorn Campground in Banff.
-I will have a small blog on that coming up soon as well!
-Until Next time Banff!

 Heres a few other places I found on this trip.